pizzajsdev/dragswag/README.md

 }
 ```

-When the droppable is hovered by the draggable, `hovered returns its data and kind; otherwise, it’s null.
+When the droppable is hovered by the draggable, `hovered returns its data and kind; otherwise, it's null.

 Like the `draggable` wrapper, the component can be wrapped both in `draggable` and `droppable`; the order doesn't
 matter.